 Q How can you get natural gas to move for hundreds of miles?
-Posted2 years, 1 month ago A Answered2 years, 1 month ago Answered byJames O'Bryant As with any surface, the inner walls of our pipelines are not perfectly smooth which leads to some friction when a product like natural gas flows through them.
+Posted2 years, 3 months and 5 days ago A Answered2 years, 3 months and 5 days ago Answered byJames O'Bryant As with any surface, the inner walls of our pipelines are not perfectly smooth which leads to some friction when a product like natural gas flows through them.
 Even a small amount of friction will cause some pressure loss after the natural gas has passed through the pipeline for many miles.
 A pipeline company must install compressors along the pipeline to re-pressure the natural gas so it may continue to flow.
 Compressor stations are typically installed at intervals of 30 to 70 miles (approximately 48 to 112 kms) along the pipeline.